-The Nominating & Governance Committee of the Company has nominated and the Board of Directors has approved the nominations of nine persons to serve as Directors until the 2024 annual meeting, or until each Director's successor is elected and qualified, or until the death or resignation of a Director.
+The Nominating & Governance Committee of the Company has nominated and the Board of Directors has approved the nominations of eight persons to serve as Directors until the 2025 annual meeting, or until each Director's successor is elected and qualified, or until the death or resignation of a Director.
 Each of the nominees has agreed to serve if elected.
+If any nominee is unable or unwilling to serve as a Director, which we do not anticipate, the Board of Directors, by resolution, may reduce the number of Directors that constitute the Board or may choose a substitute.

-The nominees are as follows:
+The nominees are as follows (ages as of January 18, 2024):

 Name of Nominee Age Director Since

-Annabelle G. Bexiga 60 2020
+Annabelle G. Bexiga 61 2020

-Scott J. Branch 60 2002

-Diane L. Cooper 63 2018
+Diane L. Cooper 64 2018

-John M. Fowler 73 2005
+John M. Fowler 74 2005

-Steven Kass 66 2018
+Steven Kass 67 2018

-Sean M. O'Connor 60 2002
+Sean M. O'Connor 61 2002

-Eric Parthemore 73 2009
+Eric Parthemore 74 2009

-John Radziwill 75 2002
+John Radziwill 76 2002

-Dr. Dhamu R. Thamodaran 67 2021
+Dr. Dhamu R. Thamodaran 68 2021